 A young man with dark skin and hair stepped into the room.
 He was around 5' 11' and was wearing the uniform of the city guard.
 Black cargo pants, grey T-shirt with logo, and black and grey long-sleeved shirt also with a logo.
 The logo was a white snake wrapped around a green sword.
 It looked ridiculous- whoever had made it thought it looked dignified.

 "How did the patrol go?"
-The man in camo asked.
+Frowned the military man.

 "There was no danger to the city Sir" The dark haired one answered.